phelps-sg/meso-alert/README.md

 Both production modes (2 and 3) use the same docker image.
 For mode 2, application secrets and configuration are obtained from `docker/.env`.
-However, in case 3 application secrets are decrypted from [k8/sealed-secrets.yaml](k8/sealed-secrets.yaml) using [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and then mounted underneath `/etc/secrets` inside the docker container.
+However, in mode 3 application secrets are decrypted from [k8/sealed-secrets.yaml](k8/sealed-secrets.yaml) using [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and then mounted underneath `/etc/secrets` inside the docker container.
 On startup the docker image checks for